 Defining

 we can write Eq. \eqref{hequation} in the more straightforward as

-where $\tilde{h}$ correspond to the amplitude of the Higgs field and prime correspond to the derivative in respect of conformal time $\tau$.
-Also, the solution of $\bold{h}_k(\tau)=\bar{\bold{h}}_k f(\tau)$ is obtained in the same way as ref. \cite{greene1997structure}:
+where $\tilde{h}$ corresponds to the amplitude of the Higgs field, and the prime corresponds to the derivative with respect to conformal time $\tau$.
+Also, the solution of $\bold{h}_k(\tau)=\bar{\bold{h}}_k f(\tau)$ is obtained in the same way as Ref. \cite{greene1997structure}:

 which is an elliptic cosine function.